SnappyWebDesign/gatsby-mui-starter/README.md

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.com/tutorial/part-five/#introducing-graphiql)._

-    Open the `my-hello-world-starter` directory in your code editor of choice and edit `src/pages/index.js`.
-Save your changes and the browser will update in real time! -->
+    Open the `my-onesnappy-starter` directory in your code editor of choice and edit `src/pages/index.js`.
+Save your changes and the browser will update in real time!

 # 🌟 Features

 ### 🖥️ Production Add-Ons Out of the Box

-- \<head> / SEO attributes
+- Meta / SEO attributes
 - Automatic sitemap generation
 - Automatic robots.txt file generation